jjhampton/2.4-responsive-calculator/README.md

 ##Tools & Techniques

-- JavaScript variables to store calculated values.
+- JavaScript variables to store calculated values
-- Javascript function declarations to do basic arithmetic in JavaScript.
+- Javascript function declarations to do basic arithmetic in JavaScript
-- Javascript functions and event listeners to respond to user interaction.
+- Javascript functions and event listeners to respond to user interaction
 - SASS and Bourbon for CSS styling and layout
 - Bourbon Neat grid for responsive design at various screen sizes
 - CSS transitions to make the buttons appear 3D and to "press" when clicked